PerMalmberg/Smooth/README.md

 ## Requirements

-Smooth is build to work with ESP-IDF v4.x and compiled using gcc 8.
+* ESP-IDF v4.x
+* GCC 8

+Smooth is developed on a Linux machine so how well it compiles using the Windows toolset povided by Espressif is unknown.

 ### Provided functionality